 We will examine the nature of these various business costs in turn.
-Due to a lack of sectorspecific academic literature in this area, we refer here to studies dealing with the private sector in general, in addition to some industry HR literature.
+Due to a lack of sector-specific academic literature in this area, we refer here to studies dealing with the private sector in general, in addition to some industry HR literature.

-The direct costs of turnover are most prominently associated with recruiting replacement staff and inducting and training them (Ongori, 2007; Akinyomi, 2016; 4M, 2018).
+The direct costs of turnover are most prominently associated with recruiting replacement staff and inducting and training them

+(Ongori, 2007; Akinyomi, 2016; 4M, 2018).
 Less obvious, but significant, direct costs comprise the management and HR time associated with processing staff departures and recruitment (Ongori, 2007), and the expenses of covering outgoing employees' hours, sometimes using overtime rates or temporary staff (McNally, 2004; Securitas, 2018b).

 Perhaps equally significant for companies are the indirect costs of high turnover and staff shortages.
 First of all, these take the form of losses in efficiency and productivity (Githinji, 2014).
-Denvir and McMahon (1992), in their study of the labour-intensive London hotel industry, found such losses to result from outflow of important skills and experience, reductions in real and perceived managerial effectiveness, and interference in the personal development of employees and the quality of their training.
+Denvir and McMahon (1992), in their study of the labour-intensive London hotel industry, found such losses to result from outflow of important skills and experience, reductions in real and perceived managerial effectiveness, and interference in the personal

+According to Centralus (2021), this can take on average up to 28 weeks. development of employees and the quality of their training.
 Where persistent labour shortages lead to employer initiatives to outsource certain tasks, as was the case for 23% of companies surveyed by the Employment Service in Slovenia in 2019, this is said to contribute to a loss of expertise and joined-up working in the organisation that is outsourcing (Eurofound, 2021).
-In a broad review of the academic literature, Ongori (2007) also highlights increased pressure on remaining staff from high labour turnover, along with reduced staff morale, and losses to "organisational memory".
-In the HR sphere, cleaning specialists 4M (2018) point out how high turnover brings both decreased return on investment in employees and productivity losses during the learning curve for new hires, as they get used to new duties (see also Akinyomi, 2016; Ongori, 2007).
+In a broad review of the academic literature, Ongori

+(2007) also highlights increased pressure on remaining staff from high labour turnover, along with reduced staff morale, and losses to "organisational memory".

+In the HR sphere, cleaning specialists 4M (2018) point out how high turnover brings both decreased return on investment in employees and productivity losses during the learning curve for new hires, as they get used to new duties (see also Akinyomi, 2016; Ongori, 2007).24 to successfully engage a client to terminate some of its contracts.
-Secondly, according to 4M (2018), high workforce "churn" can result in damage to a company's reputation, due to the perception (among clients) or the actuality of service inconsistency - for example, through inadequate performance of tasks by incoming staff.
-Gaupel (2019) cites a case wherein competitors to a multinational private security company leveraged the negative image conferred by its high rates of attrition in order to successfully engage a client to terminate some of its contracts.
 The author also notes that a "revolving door" effect may create a general deficit in experience and knowledge in the workforce, negatively impacting performance and safety and lowering levels of positive service interaction.
 Security magazine (McNally, 2004), meanwhile, equates high retention with greater customer satisfaction and more contented employees working in safer environments.
 On the costs of underperformance, it cites senior HR professional Michael Goodboe: "paying low wages that lead to high turnover is penny wise, pound foolish."